 Coordination is ubiquitous throughout our day-to-day lives.
 During the daytime we coordinate actions and decisions together with our colleagues at work, and in the evening we coordinate in order to cook dinner or make social plans with family and friends.
 In addition to helping us to achieve instrumental goals more efficiently than we otherwise could, the process of coordination is often experienced as being rewarding in itself: from singing together with the congregation at church, to dancing with friends or strangers at a nightclub, many cultural practices attest that people enjoy and value coordinating with others even in the absence of any instrumental goal.
 Moreover, there is a wealth of research showing that coordination generates important indirect benefits by boosting prosocial attitudes and motivations: strengthening social bonds (Reddish, 2012), enhancing trust and rapport (Launay, Dean & Bailes, 2013; Hove & Riesen, 2009), and increasing cooperation and helping (Wiltermuth & Heath, 2009; Reddish, Fischer & Bulbulia, 2013; Rusch & Luetge, 2015; Valdesolo & DeSteno, 2011).

 Building on this research, interpersonal coordination has also been shown to generate a sense of commitment, leading people to persist longer on a boring or effortful task to benefit their co-actor (Michael, Sebanz & Knoblich, 2016a).
 Commitment serves as a glue holding human social life together insofar as it boosts people’s willingness to invest time and effort to benefit a co-actor or a group to which they belong.
 (Michael, Sebanz & Knoblich, 2016b).
 Commitment is therefore crucial not only in sustaining small-scale social interactions unfolding over brief timescales, such as dancing or painting a house together, but also in providing the stability and predictability required for large-scale collective actions, such as combating climate change or pandemics, which involve sustained effort and personal sacrifice over longer timescales.
-The current study aimed firstly to build on earlier findings suggesting that coordinationn fosters commitment; and secondly, to identify which features of coordinated social interactions lead people to develop a sense of commitment towards their co-actor.
+The current study aimed firstly to build on earlier findings suggesting that coordination fosters commitment; and secondly, to identify which features of coordinated social interactions lead people to develop a sense of commitment towards their co-actor.

 Broadly speaking, most theories concerning the mechanism by which coordination fosters prosocial attitudes and motivations are based on the core idea that coordination provides a cue to similarity between actors.
 This is because agents engaging in joint actions or in joint decision-making often have similar goals and exhibit similar movements.
 More specifically, it has been suggested that, by cueing similarity with another actor, coordination leads us to project our own positive traits onto the co-actor (Miles, Nind & Macrae, 2009), that it increases self-other overlap (Cirelli, 2018), or that it increase awareness of our roles as interdependent units of a group (Cross, Turgeon & Atherton, 2019).